 These data show that tax ratios vary considerably across countries.
-(Chart A)
+(Figure 1.1)

-- In contrast, eight countries - Australia, Chile, Ireland, Korea, Mexico, Switzerland, Turkey and the United States - had tax ratios of below 30%.
+- In contrast, nine countries - Australia, Chile, Ireland, Korea, Latvia, Mexico, Switzerland, Turkey and the United States - had tax ratios of below 30%.

-- The largest reductions were in Norway (1.5 percentage points) and Chile (1.2).
+- The largest reductions were in Norway (1.2 percentage point) and the Czech Republic (1.0).

-- Revenues from taxes on income (personal and corporate income taxes together) as a percentage of GDP increased from 11.1% in 2011 to 11.5% in 2013 on average.
-The largest increases were in Denmark and Portugal (1.9 percentage points).
-Norway and Chile reported the largest falls in this ratio (by 1.8 and 1.6 percentage points of GDP respectively).
-(Table B)
+- Revenues from taxes on income (personal and corporate income taxes together) as a percentage of GDP increased from 11.4% in 2013 to 11.5% in 2014 on average.
+The largest increase was in Denmark (2.9 percentage points) and Iceland (1.3 percentage point).
+Norway and Italy reported the largest falls in this ratio (by 1.7 and 0.6 percentage point of GDP respectively).
+(Table 1.2)